On Memorization in Diffusion Models: Diffusion Model Configuration TEXT

-\textbf{Model width.} We explore different channel multipliers, specifically $\{128, 192, 256, 320\}$, while keeping the number of residual blocks per resolution fixed at $2$.
-As illustrated in Fig.~\ref{fig_model_width}, it is evident that as the model width increases in diffusion models, the EMMs exhibit a monotonic rise.
-Notably, scaling the channel multiplier to $320$ yields an EMM of approximately $5\text{k}$, representing a four times increase compared to the EMM observed with a channel multiplier set at $128$.
+\textbf{Model width.} We explore different channel multipliers, specifically $\{\text{128}, \text{192}, \text{256}, \text{320}\}$, while keeping the number of residual blocks per resolution fixed at 2.
+As illustrated in Figure~\ref{fig_model_width}, it is evident that as the model width increases in diffusion models, the EMMs exhibit a monotonic rise.
+Notably, scaling the channel multiplier to 320 yields an EMM of approximately 5k, representing a four times increase compared to the EMM observed with a channel multiplier set at 128.
 These results show the direct relationship between model width and memorization in diffusion models.

-\textbf{Model depth.} We vary model depth by adjusting the number of residual blocks per resolution (ranging from $2$ to $12$), while maintaining a constant channel multiplier of $128$.
+\textbf{Model depth.} We vary model depth by adjusting the number of residual blocks per resolution (ranging from 2 to 12), while maintaining a constant channel multiplier of 128.
 In contrast to the scenario of varying model width, modifying model depth yields non-monotonic effects on memorization.
-As present in Fig.~\ref{fig_model_depth}, the EMM initially increases as we scale the number of residual blocks per resolution from $2$ to $6$.
+As present in Figure~\ref{fig_model_depth}, the EMM initially increases as we scale the number of residual blocks per resolution from 2 to 6.
 However, when further increasing the model depth, the EMM starts to decrease.
-To further show this non-monotonic behavior, we visualize the relationship between the ratio of memorization and the number of residual blocks per resolution in Fig.~\ref{fig_model_block}.
-For training data with the sizes $|\hat{\mathcal{D}}|=1\text{k}$ and $2\text{k}$, the ratio of memorization reaches the peak at about $6$ residual blocks per resolution.\looseness=-1
+This non-monotonic trend is further shown in Figure~\ref{fig_model_depth2}.\looseness=-1

 We assess the above two approaches for scaling the model size of diffusion models.
 Model size scales linearly when augmenting model depth but quadratically when increasing model width.
-With a channel multiplier set to $320$, the diffusion model encompasses roughly $219$M trainable parameters, yielding an EMM of approximately $5\text{k}$.
-In contrast, with a residual block number per resolution set to $12$, the model contains approximately $138$M parameters, resulting in an EMM only ranging between $1\text{k}$ and $2\text{k}$.
+With a channel multiplier set to 320, the diffusion model encompasses roughly 219M trainable parameters, yielding an EMM of approximately 5k.
+In contrast, with a residual block number per resolution set to 12, the model contains approximately 138M parameters, resulting in an EMM only ranging between 1k and 2k.
 Further increasing the model depth may encounter failures in training.
-Consequently, scaling model width emerges as a more viable approach for increasing the memorization of diffusion models.
-We conduct more experiments in Appendix~\ref{appendix_size} to further confirm our conclusions.
+Consequently, scaling model width emerges as a more viable approach for increasing the memorization ratio of diffusion models.
+We conduct more experiments in Appendix~\ref{appendix_size} to further confirm our conclusions.\looseness=-1

-\subsection{Time embedding}
+\subsection{Time Embedding}